 Move the skewered veggies to the grill and cook over low to medium heat until tender and lightly charred.
 The shrimp cook quickly, so add them to the mix when everything else is nearly done.

 Light, fresh and healthy.
-Les and I love this simple kind of meal just as it is, but it would also be great over a bed of herbed rice or polenta.
+Les and I love this simple kind of meal just as it is, but it would also be great over a bed of herbed rice, pasta or polenta.